 Transition Youth Service Coordinators support people from age 13 to 24.
-When an individual turns 14, an LCBDD Employment Specialist joins the team to help the person plan for their future.
+When a person turns 13, an LCBDD Transition Specialist joins the team to help the person plan for their future.
 Click here to learn about how a transition specialist can support you.

-Both service coordinators and employment specialists work collaboratively with local school districts and are available to participate in team meetings to help with transitional goals and outcomes.
+Both Service Coordinators and Transition Specialists work collaboratively with local school districts and are available to participate in team meetings to help with transitional goals and outcomes.
 By linking people with resources, their goal is to help create a bridge from school to adult life in the community.

-Service coordinators on the Adult Team support people ages 25 and older, continuing to support their goals and outcomes throughout their lives.
+Service Coordinators on the Adult Team support people ages 25 and older, continuing to support their goals and outcomes throughout their lives.
 Click here for more information about service coordination for people 25 and older.